csaund/gesture-to-language/README.md

 ## What I want
-:white_check_mark: A script that takes a long video
+* :white_check_mark: A script that takes a long video

-:x: Segments that video into gesture phrases and sub-gestures
+* :x: Segments that video into gesture phrases and sub-gestures

-:x: Takes those mini-gesture videos, and classifies the gesture by movement characteristics
+* :x: Takes those mini-gesture videos, and classifies the gesture by movement characteristics

-:white_check_mark: Takes those mini-gesture videos, and gets the transcript for them
+* :white_check_mark: Takes those mini-gesture videos, and gets the transcript for them

-:white_check_mark: Takes those transcripts, and gets their linguistic forms (nltk?)
+* :white_check_mark: Takes those transcripts, and gets their linguistic forms (nltk?)

-:heavy_minus_sign: Takes those linguistic forms, categorize them into linguistic categories
+* :heavy_minus_sign: Takes those linguistic forms, categorize them into linguistic categories by:

+  * :white_check_mark: sentiment

+  * :white_check_mark: tfidf

+  * :x: syntax

+* :x: matches up and compares gestures <--> sentences that accompany them

 ## Evaluation